idleberg/vite-plugin-valibot-env/README.md

 Type: `boolean`
 Default: `false`

-Setting this to `true` will try and transform string values to their respective types.
+Setting this to `true` will try and transform certain string values to their respective types.
 Supports booleans, integers, floats, and `null`.

 #### `options.language`